radian-software/selectrum/README.md

   [flimenu](https://github.com/IvanMalison/flimenu) which turns the tree based item navigation into a flat completion menu.

+* As an alternative to `prescient.el` (although it only works for `M-x`) there is [Amx](https://github.com/DarwinAwardWinner/amx).
+It has some extra features specific to `M-x`, like displaying keybindings, ignoring uninteresting commands, and performing alternate actions (such as `C-h f` instead of `RET` to look up docs for a command instead of calling it).
+It is also reported that Amx may be faster than `prescient.el` because it uses a different sorting algorithm.

 ### But what is it doing to my Emacs??

 By inspecting the source code of `selectrum-mode`, you will see that